Emeritus - Principal Sr. Petroleum Geologist

 (575) 835-6333 fax

 Service work most often entails answering queries and interacting with the general public as well as geologists and other professionals from private industry and state and federal agencies.
 I also supervise the Subsurface, Core and Cuttings Libraries at the Bureau.
 Inquiries from the general public frequently involve helping individuals develop an understanding of resources that might be present beneath their lands or in the areas in which they live as well as an understanding of what types of activities may be involved with exploration of development of those resources.
 Research on induced seismicity and hydraulic fracturing began with a service need in mind.
 Inquiries from geologists and other scientists/engineers usually involve a discussion of the resource geology of the geographic area of interest as well as directing people to publications, reports, databases and other information that may be prove helpful.
 As such, service activities are often a nontraditional form of education that has involved giving presentations to civic organizations, county commissions, etc. A portion of my service activities has been directed to volunteer efforts with professional scientific societies.
 Examples of this include being past-president of the New Mexico Geological Society and being past-president of the New Mexico Tech Chapter of Sigma Xi.
 For the 7 years from 2011 through 2018 I was the Editor of Search and Discovery, the online scientific journal of the American Association of Petroleum Geologists and edited the Search and Discovery Digest from 2010 through 2018.
+In retirement I am currently serving as Associate Editor of the Mountain Geologist, the quarterly peer-reviewed geological journay of the Rocky Mountain Association of Geologists.

 (See Curriculum Vitae)